Business Property Statement

-Yes, you still need to file the Form.
-The form must still be signed and returned to the Assessor.
-Make a notation on the form that the business has closed and the closing date.
+No, you do not need to file the Form, but you do need to notify the Assessor's office that the business has closed and the closing date.
 If this is not done, the Assessor may not be aware of that fact, and may continue to assess the property despite its true circumstance.

 Yes.
 The law specifies that all taxable personal property must be assessed as of a specific point in time, and that point is precisely at 12:01 a.m.
 January 1st (regardless of what transpires after that date).
 Even if closed shortly after the lien date (January 1st), a business must still file a Form 571-L Business Property Statement.

 If you have moved within the City and County of San Francisco, line through the old location on your Business Property Statement, including the mailing address, if applicable, and write your new address above the old one.

 If you moved out to another county before January 1st, make a notation on the statement that you have moved outside of the county.
 Mail the statement to the address indicated on the form and contact the new county to request a Business Property Statement.

 Yes, indicate on the statement the status (closed or sold) of your business including the date the status change took place.
 Please indicate the disposition of the equipment, if closed, or the name of the buyer, if sold, then sign the front page and mail it to the Assessor’s Office.